dawapaljor/sft-report/src/pages/content/0-report.md

-<h2  id="thursdaynovember16" class="text-4xl font-extrabold py-10 underline decoration-amber-300 underline-offset-8 decoration-8 ">Thursday, November 16</h2>
+<h2  id="thursdaynovember16" class="text-3xl font-extrabold py-10 underline decoration-amber-300 underline-offset-8 decoration-8 ">Thursday, November 16</h2>

-### Third day of Xi Jinping’s visit to San Francisco
+*Third day of Xi Jinping’s visit to San Francisco*

-Xi Jinping took part in APEC meetings held at the Moscone Center, only blocks away from two other locations mentioned frequently in this report, the Hyatt Regency Hotel and the St.Regis Hotel.
+Xi Jinping took part in APEC meetings held at the Moscone Center, only blocks away from two other locations mentioned frequently in this report, the Hyatt Regency Hotel and the St. Regis Hotel.
 Because there was no event in which Xi was featured, such as the Biden-Xi meeting or the banquet in honor of Xi, no large-scale protests against Xi were called in advance.
 There were a number of serious incidents of harassment, intimidation, and assault.
 Most occurred in the vicinity of the Moscone Center, and most were against Chinese protesters.

 Among the serious incidents of the day were assaults on: